-- Whilst driving do not over-react to, or panic about, another driver's error, bad driving or poor attitude.
-They may be unaware of their actions.
-Try to stay away from them and concentrate on driving well and within the law. - Avoid getting into conflict with another driver.
-There will be some bad drivers who are looking for a reaction or conflict.
-"Competing" with another driver could lead to the incident becoming serious.
-Keep your mind focused on your driving. - Stay calm and think logically when confronted by an irate driver don't engage in gestures, headlight flashing or sounding the horn as this will serve no purpose and may exacerbate the situation.
+- Stay calm and think logically when confronted by an irate road user don't engage in gestures, headlight flashing or sounding the horn as this will serve no purpose and may exacerbate the situation.
 It will also distract you.
-Concentrate on driving responsibly. - Refrain from eye contact with an angry or aggressive driver as this has the potential to make the situation worse. - If you find you are being followed by an impatient driver (tailgated) do not allow yourself to be "pushed" along, intimidated or made to increase your speed.
-Without actually pulling over or stopping find a safe opportunity to allow that driver to pass.
-Circumnavigating a roundabout to enable a tailgater to get past you will add little time to your journey but can make a significant difference to stress levels. - If you find that you are being persistently followed by an aggressive driver try to make your way to a public place, police station or busy street and if necessary call the police.
-Do not allow an aggressive driver to follow you home. - Under no circumstances should you endanger your safety or well-being by getting out of the car to deal with an angry or aggressive driver.
-If confronted with a road rage situation remain in the car with the windows closed and doors locked.
+Concentrate on driving responsibly. - Refrain from eye contact with an angry or aggressive motorist as this has the potential to make the situation worse. - If you find you are being followed by an impatient driver (tailgated) do not allow yourself to be "pushed" along, intimidated, or made to increase your speed.
+Without pulling over or stopping find a safe opportunity to allow that driver to pass.
+Circumnavigating a roundabout to enable tailgater to get past you will add little time to your journey but can make a significant difference to stress levels. - If you find that an aggressive motorist is persistently following you try to make your way to a public place, police station or busy street and if necessary, call the police.
+Do not allow an aggressive motorist to follow you home. - Under no circumstances should you endanger your safety or well-being by getting out of the car to deal with an angry or aggressive motorist.
+If confronted with a road rage situation remain in the vehicle with the windows closed and doors locked.
 If necessary, call for help on a mobile phone (not while driving). - If you accidentally cause another driver to become angry hold up your whole hand as a friendly acknowledgement of your mistake this can diffuse the situation. - If your mood is affected by an incident during your journey, once you have moved away from any danger, find an opportunity to stop and take time out. - Focus on the present and your driving rather than the destination or purpose of the journey.